Info Box

 For Cards you can also use the same yaml config.

-Example (and default) for Cards:
+Example for Cards:

 wallpanel: